چکچک (اردکان)

 ( Chak Chak, Yazd )

-The village consists of a pir perched beneath a towering cliff face in the desert of central Iran.
-It is the most sacred of the mountain shrines of Zoroastrianism.
-Located near the city of Ardakan, Chak Chak serves as a pilgrimage point for pious Zoroastrians.
-Each year from June 14–18 many thousands of Zoroastrians from Iran, India and other countries flock to the fire temple at Pir-e Sabz.
-Tradition has it that pilgrims are to stop riding the moment they catch sight of the temple and complete the last leg of their journey on foot.
+The village consists of a "pir" (a pilgrimage site for Zoroastrians) perched beneath a towering cliff face in the desert of central Iran.
+It is the most sacred of the mountain shrines of Zoroastrianism, which was formerly the majority and official religion of the Iranian nation.
+Each year, from 14 to 18 June, thousands of Zoroastrians from Iran and India, among other countries, flock to the site's fire temple.

 Photographies by: